New multiprobe analysis of modified gravity and evolving dark energy: Analysis setup

-In this section, we describe the modelling and the theoretical predictions associated with the three likelihoods we are adding to our baseline dataset, namely EFTBOSS (in Sec.~\ref{sec:EFTBOSSmodelling}), ISWL and DESIcross (in Sec.~\ref{sec:angularspectramodelling}).
+In this section, we describe the modeling and theoretical predictions associated with the three likelihoods we are adding to our baseline dataset, namely, EFTBOSS (in Sec.~\ref{sec:EFTBOSSmodelling}), ISWL, and DESI$C_\ell$ (in Sec.~\ref{sec:angularspectramodelling}).